News From Norfolk Island

 “You look beautiful, Mama,” Clara said.

 “Would you try to find Finley for me, Ginny?”
 Kit asked.

 “You know he don’t want to talk to you, love.
 You broke his heart.
 He’s done nothin’ but work from sun up to sun down since he heard about your weddin’.
 Leave the man be.
 He’ll get over it.”

 “The Father’s here,” shouted one of the labourers through the cottage door.

 Father Dixon entered the cottage with Tom who nervously pulled a sleeve of his crisp white shirt to his wrist and ran a hand over his freshly oiled hair.

-Kit’s breath caught in her throat and the pink daisies she held in her hands trembled.
+Kit’s breath caught in her throat as he approached and the pink daisies she held in her hands trembled.